 The English language level for this programme is: Advanced.

 Further information can be found on our English language requirements page.

 Months of entry

-The Translation Studies pathway of the MA Translation enables you to advance your practical language, translation and technology skills while developing a comprehensive understanding of translation in social, cultural and historical contexts.
-The programme is taught is the Centre for Translation Studies, generating international networks and the language skills to enhance your employability in today\'s multicultural workplace.
+The Translation Studies route of the MA in Translation enables you to advance your practical language, translation and technology skills while developing a comprehensive understanding of translation in social, cultural and historical contexts.
+The programme is taught in the Centre for Translation Studies, generating international networks and the language skills to enhance your employability in today's multicultural workplace.

-Located in the heart of multicultural London, UCL provides a uniquely rich environment for studying and researching translation in all its facets, taught by specialist translation staff with a divers range of research interests including translation and the web, theatre translation, and Chinese translation.
+Located in the heart of multicultural London, UCL provides a uniquely rich environment for studying and researching translation in all its facets.
+Students are taught by specialist translation staff with a diverse range of research interests including literary translation and theatre translation.